Is the price of hearing protection linked to how good it is?

 Hearing protection comes in a huge range of prices from a couple of quid for a pair of earmuffs to £30 or £40 or more, but does more expensive get you better protection?

-What is ‘better’ in terms of hearing protection?
+What is ‘the best type of hearing protection’?

 Firstly, to be clear on one element, 'better’ in terms of hearing protection is not synonymous with ‘stronger’ - more powerful hearing protection is not ‘better’ than a less powerful style.
 Almost no workplace needs the strongest hearing protection on the market, indeed the most common issue I see when doing noise assessments is hearing protection which is too strong for the noise.